Dajagas/6th-_sem_mini_project/README.md

 A new Flutter project involving On-Device Machine Learning.
 Assets include images and the trained .tflite file. info.plist and android xml file has been modified to allow gallery access.
-You can clone this repo and sign the app on your iOS or android and test it out urself!

 ## Getting Started